by Garrick Dee

 - Using dull blades

-- Not properly cleaning blades = source of irritation causing bacteria
+- Not correctly cleaning blades = source of irritation causing bacteria

 - Using the wrong type of shaving cream or aftershave